onqlavelabs/onqlave.docs/docs/guides/web-app-guide/overview-gui.md

-## **What does the GUI of Onqlave Platform do?**
+## **What does the GUI of the Onqlave platform do?**

-The GUI of Onqlave Platform is provided via web interface.
+The GUI of the Onqlave platform is provided via a web interface through your browser.
-With this graphical interface, you can perform a wide range of interactions with the essential components of Onqlave platform:
+With this graphical interface, you can perform a wide range of interactions covering all the essential components of the Onqlave platform:

 - [Arx](../administration/arx)
 - [Applications](../administration/application)